 Our Method for Teaching Engineering Design

-We have developed a dynamic method for teaching the engineering design process, with the goal of expanding access to, and participation in, the creative process for our youngest learners.
+We have built a hands-on method for teaching the engineering design process, with one full lesson dedicated to each step.
+Our goal is to expand access to — and participation in — the creative process for our youngest learners.

 Identify the Problem